amtul-nazneen/semantic-entity-evaluation/README.md

 ``java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -annotators "tokenize,ssplit,pos,lemma,parse,sentiment" -port 9000 -timeout 30000``

 ### Running the program
-Download all the source code into a folder. run the file ``main.py``
+- Download all the source code into a folder.
+- Run the file ``main.py``
-After model trains we can see the output containing metrics like accuracy ,precision, recall and fscore.
+- After model trains we can see the output containing metrics like accuracy ,precision, recall and fscore.

 ### Testing a given sentence
 Test sentence can be tested at the end of training after all pickle files are generated.